Frequently asked questions about columnar storage

 Yes.
 For more information, see https://github.com/oceanbase/flink-connector-oceanbase.

-FAQ about performance tuning
+FAQ about performance optimization

 create table t5(c1 TINYINT, c2 VARVHAR(50)) CHARSET=binary with column group (each column);